phalcon/documentation/docs/support-collection.md

 ```

 ## Read Only Collection
-Phalcon also offers a component that can be used in a read-only fashion. `Phalcon\Support\Collection\ReadOnlyCollection` can serve as a collection in your application that can only be populated with initial data but not allowing its contents to be changed throughout the application.
+Phalcon also offers a component that can be used in a read-only fashion. `Phalcon\Support\Collection\ReadOnlyCollection` can serve as a collection in your application that can only be populated with initial data but not allow its contents to be changed throughout the application.

 !!! info "NOTE"